The Real Cost of a Vacant OD or Ophthalmologist Position

 The recruiting timeline is 12 to 18 months, not 3 to 5.
 Ophthalmologists, especially subspecialists, are in extremely short supply, and most are not actively looking when the right opportunity comes along.
 If you need an ophthalmologist in a year, you need to start looking now.

 Credentialing adds months after the contract is signed.
 Once an MD signs an employment agreement, licensing and credentialing typically take 3 to 6 months before they can see a single patient.
 That is time you cannot rush.
-It has to be built into your planning.
+Build that time into your planning.

 The hiring cycle has a window.
 Ophthalmology residents and fellows generally begin their search in the fall and start new positions around September.
 If you want access to that year’s candidates, your search needs to be active well before that window opens.